 9. Corregidor Island.

 You’re looking at a photo of Corregidor years before the Americans turned it into an island fortress.
-They wanted to build strong defenses in the area shortly after declaring Philippines as their new territory in 1899, and they chose Corregidor as their headquarters.
+They wanted to build strong defenses in the area shortly after declaring the Philippines as their new territory in 1899, and they chose Corregidor as their headquarters.

-The decision of the new colonizers was obviously strategic, since Corregidor is the largest among the five volcanic islands surrounding the entrance of Manila Bay.
+The decision of the new colonizers was obviously strategic since Corregidor is the largest among the five volcanic islands surrounding the entrance of Manila Bay.
 During the first few years of the 20th century, the tadpole-shaped island transformed into a fortress called Fort Mills, named after Major-General Samuel M. Mills.
 It was equipped with “nine major batteries mounting 25 modern coast artillery weapons.”

 In 1942, Corregidor Island fell into the hands of the invading Japanese army.
 Three years later, the Allied forces came back to reclaim it and all the other island fortresses.